Third generation secure telephone unit

 CIK functionality and key transport.
 In practice, the color of the label

-should give a hint to the key's functionality.
-A white label indicated
+defines the key's functionality.
+A white label indicates

 When used as CIK, the key contains a random number (generated internally